zephyrproject-rtos/zephyr/doc/quick_start/quick_start.rst

 * Ubuntu 14.04 LTS 64 bit
 * Fedora 22 64 bit

-Use these procedures only to create a new |project| development environment.
+Use these procedures only to create a new development environment.
 Do not use them to update an existing environment.
 They do not account for file hierarchy changes that may occur from release to release.